chocolatey/docs/input/en-us/chocolatey-gui/known-issues.md

 > Exception: System.NullReferenceException: Object reference not set to an instance of an object

 This will be addressed in a future version of Chocolatey CLI/Chocolatey GUI.

+## chocolateyguicli Command Not Registered by System

+If you recieve an error in the shell stating `chocolateyguicli is not registered` or `ObjectNotFound`, please go through the following steps.

+1. Reinstall the `chococlateygui` package. `choco upgrade chocolateygui -y --force`

+1. If step 1 did not fix the issue, please check that your antivirus software is not blocking the Chocolatey GUI Config from being written to.
+The Chocolatey GUI Config file can be located at `C:\ProgramData\Chocolatey GUI\Config\Data.db`.

+1. If further assistance is needed please reach out via your support means.
+Listed by running `choco support`.
+If running Chocolatey OSS please reach out via Discord.